enisdenjo/graphql-ws/docs/interfaces/client.clientoptions.md

 • `Optional` **retryAttempts**: *undefined* \| *number*

 How many times should the client try to reconnect on abnormal socket closure before it errors out?

-The library classifies the following close events as fatal:
-- `1002: Protocol Error`
-- `1011: Internal Error`
-- `4400: Bad Request`
-- `4401: Unauthorized` _tried subscribing before connect ack_
-- `4409: Subscriber for <id> already exists` _distinction is very important_
-- `4429: Too many initialisation requests`

-These events are reported immediately and the client will not reconnect.

 **`default`** 5